 I'm having technical issues

-If you have any technical issues with the programme (especially if you are a Mac, iPad or Safari user) please click here
+If you have any technical issues with the program (especially if you are a Mac, iPad or Safari user) please click here

 to go to the Help page.

-If this page or the Accreditation help page do not remedy your problem, talk to your local trainers.
+If this page or the Accreditation help page do not remedy your problem, talk to your Association trainers or Association Registrar.